MerlinMason/precursive/site/content/pages/4.contact/1.front-end-dev-jobs/index.md

       ## Responsibilities

-      Design and develop Precursive UI new features as well as maintenance the existing one Build a deep knowledge of the existing application and code base Participate in technical designing processes and produce technical specification documents as requested Nice opportunity to learn and apply new Lightning Salesforce Technology Take the initiative to develop, debug and test tasks / problems Work effectively with Quality Assurance Team to resolve open product issues in an efficient manner Be proactive in improving the product quality and the development process Diagnose and solve functional and performance / scalability issues with product software Recognize opportunities for re-using code and components Be a team player – communicate effectively during daily scrums, become the internal expert for a given feature Share learned knowledge with the team via peer review, peer programming code reviews session; document them with our actual Jira and Confluence team management tools
+      * Design and develop Precursive UI new features as well as maintenance the existing one
+      * Build a deep knowledge of the existing application and code base
+      * Participate in technical designing processes and produce technical specification documents as requested
+      * Nice opportunity to learn and apply new Lightning Salesforce Technology
+      * Take the initiative to develop, debug and test tasks / problems
+      * Work effectively with Quality Assurance Team to resolve open product issues in an efficient manner
+      * Be proactive in improving the product quality and the development process
+      * Diagnose and solve functional and performance / scalability issues with product software
+      * Recognize opportunities for re-using code and components
+      * Be a team player – communicate effectively during daily scrums, become the internal expert for a given feature
+      * Share learned knowledge with the team via peer review, peer programming code reviews session; document them with our actual Jira and Confluence team management tools

       ## Requirements

-      Bachelor’s Degree in Computer Science or equivalent or commercial experience in web UI development environment Strong web development skills using JavaScript, HTML5, CSS and XML.
+      * Bachelor’s Degree in Computer Science or equivalent or commercial experience in web UI development environment
+      * Strong web application development skills using JavaScript, HTML5, CSS and XML.
 Specially will be very valuable to have experiences with our product technologies ( Angular, React, Jasmine, Karma, Bower, D3.js, moment, lodash / underscore, jQuery, Grunt… )
-      Fluent written and spoken English
+      * Fluent written and spoken English
-      Professional and flexible individual who can adapt quickly to changing requirements or priorities and where necessary divert to assist other teams/projects
+      * Professional and flexible individual who can adapt quickly to changing requirements or priorities and where necessary divert to assist other teams/projects
-      Responsible and confident developer able to drive his own responsibility in order to get to the arranged goals Demonstrate the ability to learn on-the-job, acquire new skills as required and put these to effective use Knowledge of cross-browser/cross-platform compatibility and resolving issues across browsers Experience of standards-based development environment using Git and IDEs such as Eclipse, NetBeans, Sublime Text Editor, VIM, etc
+      * Responsible and confident developer able to drive his own responsibility in order to get to the arranged goals
+      * Demonstrate the ability to learn on-the-job, acquire new skills as required and put these to effective use
+      * Knowledge of cross-browser/cross-platform compatibility and resolving issues across browsers
+      * Experience of standards-based development environment using Git and IDEs such as Eclipse, NetBeans, Sublime Text Editor, VIM, etc
-      Ability to independently debug and work with code written by others.
+      * Ability to independently debug and work with code written by others.
-      Ability to provide quality estimates for assigned work and to produce quality deliverables according to schedule Ability to fully assess the impact of changes on existing development / code base Provide regular feedback to the Engineering Lead to ensure awareness of progress or issues that could affect quality, content or timing of the delivery
+      * Ability to provide quality estimates for assigned work and to produce quality deliverables according to schedule
+      * Ability to fully assess the impact of changes on existing development / code base
+      * Provide regular feedback to the Engineering Lead to ensure awareness of progress or issues that could affect quality, content or timing of the delivery

       ## How to Apply

-      Send a CV and covering letter via this site
+      * Send a CV and covering letter via this site
-      Send personal projects or collaborations in Single Web Page Applications hosted in public ( or accessible ) code repositories ( GitHub, Bitbucket, Google Code… ) in order to show his abilities and code style ( not necessarily in the same technologies )
+      * Send personal projects or collaborations in Single Web Page Applications hosted in public ( or accessible ) code repositories ( GitHub, Bitbucket, Google Code… ) in order to show his abilities and code style ( not necessarily in the same technologies )

       Applications by email to <a href="mailto:robertovg@precursive.com?subject=Front end dev Precursive Application">robertovg@precursive.com</a>
 title: Front end dev